Thauan-th/Thauan-th/README.md

-## Hello my name is Thauan
+## Hello, my name is Thauan

 I am a full-stack developer with over 4 years of experience.
 I am passionate about Ruby on Rails, Django, and AWS.

-I'm conclusing my degree on `Information System`.
-I'm focused on design systems and solve bottlenecks on applications.
+I am currently concluding my degree in `Information Systems`.
+My focus is on designing systems and solving application bottlenecks.

-## My code skills

-Right now I'm focused on improve my DevOps skills

 ### Devops
   - AWS